SherG/tester1/site/content/post/weight-training-benefits.md

 ### Book a Free Phone Appointment

-I invite you to book a <a href="https://calendly.com/isfny/15min?back=1&month=2019-07" target="blank">free phone appointment</a> with me, Francisco Villalobos, to learn more about resistance training and Inner Strength Fitness program.
+If you would like to learn more about resistance training and Inner Strength Fitness (ISF) [program](/about), I invite you to book a <a href="https://calendly.com/isfny/15min?back=1&month=2019-07" target="blank"> phone appointment</a> with me, Francisco Villalobos, owner of ISF.

 ###